About Us:

 The Winemaker: Ayele Solomon

 I’ve always enjoyed working with my hands and building things.
 I began cooking at an early age and chemistry was one of my favorite subjects.
-And I have always been fond of nature and my birthplace, Ethiopia.

 It all started with two simple ingredients and an idea: to refine Ethiopia’s ancient national beverage, t’ej (ጠጅ), as a natural wine with the floral and fragrant – non-bitter – qualities of honey while having the balance and complexity of grape wine.